-Brickseek.com is a free website that reports store inventory by DPCI (department/class/item) or UPC (universal product code) at Target, Walmart, Lowe’s, and other retailers.
+Brickseek.com is a free website and app that reports store inventory by DPCI (department/class/item) or UPC (universal product code) at Target, Walmart, Lowe’s, and other retailers.
 These Skullcandy Sesh Evo earbuds are usually $58.99 online at Target but were on clearance at local Targets for $29.99.

 If you don’t have the DCPI or UPC for your product, you can also look it up by name in the searchbar.

 How do I use BrickSeek Inventory Tracker?

 From the BrickSeek homepage, you’ll need to locate the inventory tracker subpages from the navigation menu.
 Here are the shortcuts:

 BrickSeek shows whether the item I’m looking for is in stock, limited quantity, or out of stock at stores near me, as well as the current price.

 Unfortunately, BrickSeek’s inventory estimates are not always accurate.
 But in my experience, the results are most accurate at Walmart and Lowe’s.

 If you want to be 100% sure, check on Brickseek first and call the store before making a full trip.